 “Almost three million people have been told to reapply for their jobs on worse terms and conditions since the first lockdown,” Andy McDonald, Labour’s shadow employment rights and protections secretary, told The Big Issue.

 Fire and rehire tactics have affected various sectors across the UK.

-Workers at cereal giant Weetabix went on strike on Tuesday 21 September for 48 hours over alleged “fire and rehire” tactics which could see as much as £5,000 cut from wages for some staff, according to the Unite union, as the UK faces an autumn of rising prices and increased cost of living.
+Workers at cereal giant Weetabix went on strike in September 2021 for 48 hours over alleged “fire and rehire” tactics which could see as much as £5,000 cut from wages for some staff, according to the Unite union, as the UK faced an autumn of rising prices and increased cost of living.